 Mobility van service on campus: Mobility assistance may be available if your disability makes it difficult to move around campus.
 Once you are registered with AccessAbility and have your timetable, contact us to arrange regular on-campus mobility assistance.
 Please note we need at least one week’s notice.

 RMS Mobility Permits: RMS Mobility Permit holders are eligible for free parking in disabled, staff and general car parking spaces at our campuses.
-Please note that RTA Mobility Parking Scheme conditions apply.
+For more details and to apply visit RMS Mobility Parking Scheme